ppy/osu-wiki/wiki/Skinning/osu!/en.md

   - If [Hidden](/wiki/Gameplay/Game_modifier/Hidden) mod is enabled, this will fade in before completing and only fade out.
 - This can either overlay or underlay the combo number, by default this will always overlay.
   - To make this underlay the combo number, set `HitCircleOverlayAboveNumber` to `0`.
-- Overrides the `hitcircle.png` image for the start of the slider.
+- Overrides the `hitcircleoverlay.png` image for the end of the slider.
 - `sliderendcircle.png` is required for this to work.
 - Should be a circle.
 - This element was animatable in the past.
 For full details, see [skinning history](/wiki/Skinning/History).